 Burke & Herbert Bank Kids' Savings Account

-Burke & Herbert Bank's Kids' Savings Account makes banking for children fun by offering them incentives for good financial behavior, such as Runyon Bucks Rewards and birthday surprises.
-With as little as $10 to open (that's only a couple of visits from the tooth fairy) and no monthly fees, we make it easy for them to get started.
-And with Online Banking, it's easy for you to keep track of their savings.
+Burke & Herbert Bank's Kids' Savings Account makes banking fun for children by offering incentives for good financial behavior, such as quarterly prize drawings and birthday surprises.
+With as little as $10 to open (that's only a couple of visits from the tooth fairy!) and no monthly fees, we make it easy for kids to get started.* And with Online Banking, it's easy for adults to keep track of their youngsters' savings.

 Here's how it works:

 When your children (17 & under) open a Kids' Savings Account, they automatically will be a part of our Kids' Savings Club.
 As a Club member, they are eligible for our Quarterly Rewards Drawing** where they can win money or a cool prize, like a Nintendo Wii.
-Club members receive an entry for every $25 they deposit.
-The Runyon Buck Rewards are then entered into a quarterly drawing for a chance to win great prizes.* Kids' Club members also enjoy special treats such as birthday surprises.
+Club members receive an entry for every $25 in a single deposit during the quarter.
+Kids' Club members also enjoy special treats such as birthday surprises.